andrewacashner/hearingfaithms/chapters/chapter-2.md

 What the man lacks in knowledge, though, he makes up in heartfelt devotion, doting on the baby Jesus.

-The piece as a whole, though, still uses deafness as a negative symbol.
+On the balance, though, the piece still uses deafness as a negative symbol.
 When the chorus sings that "the deaf are those who neither listen nor understand the sound," they use the term *son*, which the dictionary of Covarrubias defines as a kind of dance.